BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
+This was tough because the forEach is still a little fuzzy in my head.
+I got it so that it would only print the last one, and realized setting "animal.innerHTML = <etc>" was overriding each time it went through the loop.
+So I found online that you can do += instead to make sure it's adding each <li> element sequentially to the innerHTML.
+Hope that was a good solution.
 ```

 **NOTE**: The `data-id` attribute is a custom property known as a "dataset attribute".
 They're useful for adding additional data to the DOM that doesn't have any effect on CSS of what the user sees - they're purely meant as tools for Javascript developers.
 We'll use this `data-id` attribute in the next deliverable.